kduggan/kduggan.github.io/pages/video.md

 	 <div class="hidden-lg hidden-md hidden-sm">&nbsp;</div>
      <div class="col-xs-12 col-sm-6 col-md-6">
         <h4 class="media-heading">Public Policy Reporting: Ageing Infrastructure</h4>
-        This is a report I worked on in fall 2014 about Canada's aging electricity infrastructure.
+        This is a report I worked on in fall 2014 for a television reporting class at Carleton University about Canada's aging electricity infrastructure.
+Production and camera work by Paige Parsons and Brett Throop.
 <br>
 <br>
 <div class="well"><b>Intro:</b> A new campaign by the Canadian Electricity Association is trying to shine a light on Canada’s electricity infrastructure deficit.